ezagroba/mob-testing/charters.md

 Get into pairs (or groups of three)

-- Sharer: Spend a minute describing a recent photo on your phone
+1. Sharer: Spend a minute describing a recent photo on your phone

-- Listener(s): Write down specific questions, ask the most important one
+1. Listener(s): Write down specific questions; ask the most important one.

-- Sharer: Show the listener(s) the photo
+1. Sharer: Show the listener(s) the photo.

 Switch who's the sharer and who's the listener.